 - Don’t forget business owners: Collaboration with business owners is a critical component to success.
-Yet the importance of their user experience is often overlooked since they aren’t daily users of a GRC application.
+Yet the importance of their user experience is often overlooked since they aren’t daily users of a software solution.
 Infrequent use is precisely the reason their user experience needs to be prioritized, because when it comes time to obtain evidence, remediate issues, and perform certifications, you want to ensure it’s an easy and intuitive experience for them.

 - Buy purpose-built: Ultimately, software needs to align perfectly with what you spend the majority of your time doing.
 There is a reason surgeons use a scalpel and not a machete to perform surgery.
 Pay special attention to the critical day-to-day tasks you need to accomplish most frequently, and whether the software focuses specifically on reducing effort for those tasks.
 A popular adage goes “buy cheap, buy twice.”
 Whatever you save in trying to “hack” a solution, you’ll likely pay for in efficiency and performance.

 - Leverage customer reviews: Validate your findings with verified customer reviews from trusted third-party sites like G2 (Audit, GRC), Gartner Peer Insights, and Capterra (Audit, Risk, Compliance).
 After you’ve narrowed a list of potential solutions, look into how other users have rated the technology across functionality, usability ratings, and ease of use.
 Look for red flags in qualitative feedback as you compare and contrast how users rate your top choices.